Anomaly Detection in Audio with Concept Drift using Adaptive Huffman Coding: EXPERIMENTAL RESULTS

 We utilized three datasets to show the efficacy of our work, namely `12 Angry Men' (1.5 hours), `Outdoor Canteen-2' (3 hours), and `An Outdoor Area' (3 hours).
-The `12 Angry Men' dataset is taken from the movie of the same name.
-The movie is shot in a single closed room.
-It contains multiple natural anomalies like shouting, door knocking, sudden rain, laughing, etc. We collected the `Outdoor Canteen-2' (3 hours) and `An Outdoor Area' (3 hours) datasets by deploying a digital voice recorder, `SONY ICD-UX560F', with a sampling frequency of 22.05 kHz in two different outdoor environments.
-The sudden noise of grinder machine, fire siren, mixer noise, chair dragging, loud phone ringtone, etc., are some of the natural anomaly observed in the `Outdoor Canteen-2' dataset.
+The `12 Angry Men'~\cite{angryMen} dataset is taken from the movie of the same name.
+The movie was shot in a single closed room.
+We collected the `Outdoor Canteen-2' and `An Outdoor Area' datasets by deploying a digital voice recorder, `SONY ICD-UX560F', with a sampling frequency of 22.05 kHz in two different outdoor environments.
+We consider rare events as anomalies in our datasets.
+We want to mention that some of these rare events may not be a direct security threat (such as a gunshot), but they are still of interest to monitoring personnel; thus, all the low probable events are considered anomalies.
+Note that the probability of an event is not static due to concept drift, hence ground truth of an event might change over time. `12 Angry Men' contains multiple natural anomalies like shouting, door knocking, sudden rain, laughing, etc. The sudden noise of grinder machine, fire siren, mixer noise, chair dragging, loud phone ringtone, etc., are some of the natural anomaly observed in the `Outdoor Canteen-2' dataset.
 The `An Outdoor Area' dataset is accompanied by more real-life outdoor anomalies, such as dog barking, police vehicle siren, sudden bike/car arrival, heavy construction vehicle passing by, etc. We give details of the anomaly duration and example anomalies for each of these datasets in Table~\ref{tab:anomalyDescription}.
-We label these three datasets with the assistance of security guards posted on these places.
-They were instructed to label interesting or attention-catching phenomena as an anomaly.
-If an anomaly is observed for enough time, it's all future occurrences are treated as normal.
-Again, here the drift from abnormal to normal is subjective; hence we opted for a majority voting strategy for labeling each dataset.
-We have used (2/3) volume of each of these datasets for hyper-parameter selection and the rest for performance evaluation.